 According to the indictment, TRRC is a monthly sales tax filer, and filed 24 materially false returns during the two-year period.
 Each false return was filed electronically over the internet and routed through interstate commerce.
 The investigation resulted Griffin's indictment for 24 counts of Wire Fraud, a violation of 18 U.S.C.
 1343.

 The investigation was conducted jointly by the San Antonio FBI, Texas Department of Public Safety Criminal Investigation Division and the Comptroller's Criminal Investigation Division.
-Filed as cause number SA12-CR-1005-FB, the case is pending in the U.S. District Court in the Western District of Texas - San Antonio Division.
+Filed as cause number SA12-CR-1005-FB, the case is pending sentencing in the U.S. District Court in the Western District of Texas - San Antonio Division.

 Case News Releases